OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 #### Problems with SPAs and the Office dialog API

 The Office dialog box is in a new window with its own instance of the JavaScript engine, and hence it's own complete execution context.
 If you pass a route, your base page and all its initialization and bootstrapping code run again in this new context, and any variables are set to their initial values in the dialog box.
 So this technique downloads and launches a second instance of your application in the  box window, which partially defeats the purpose of an SPA.
 In addition, code that changes variables in the dialog box window does not change the task pane version of the same variables.
 Similarly, the dialog box window has its own session storage, which is not accessible from code in the task pane.
 The dialog box and the host page on which `displayDialogAsync` was called look like two different clients to your server.
+(For a reminder of what a host page is, see [Open a dialog box from a host page](dialog-api-in-office-add-ins.md#open-a-dialog-box-from-a-host-page).)

 So, if you passed a route to the `displayDialogAsync` method, you wouldn't really have an SPA; you'd have *two instances of the same SPA*.
 Moreover, much of the code in the task pane instance would never be used in that instance and much of the code in the dialog box instance would never be used in that instance.
 It would be like having two SPAs in the same bundle.